ibm-cloud-docs/Cloudant/guides/replication_guide.md

 Using the `feed=continuous` option means that the stream provides you with every change that is necessary to get the most recent version of every document in the database.

-*Example of using HTTP to query the changes feed:*
+### Example of using HTTP to query the changes feed

 ```http
 GET /$DATABASE/_changes?feed=continuous HTTP/1.1